DevMiser/Lumina_Frame/README.md

 ### 3. Reorient the Display Screen (Optional)

-If you are going to put the display in the 3d printed or other frame and want to have the power port on the Raspberry Pi at the bottom of the frame, you will need to reorient the axes of the display screen.
-To do so, follow the instructions under the heading "Trixie/Bookworm Display Rotation in the display's wiki at https://www.waveshare.com/wiki/8inch_DSI_LCD_(C).
-Hint- after clicking **Apply** on the last step you may need to click the **Ok** button on the touchscreen itself instead of with your mouse if you are connected via Raspberry Pi Connect.
+If you are going to put the display in the 3D-printed or other frame and want to have the power port on the Raspberry Pi at the bottom of the frame, you will need to reorient the axes of the display screen.
+To do so, follow the instructions under the heading **Trixie/Bookworm Display Rotation** in the display's [wiki](https://www.waveshare.com/wiki/8inch_DSI_LCD_(C)).

+> **Hint:** after clicking **Apply** on the last step you may need to click the **Ok** button on the touchscreen itself instead of with your mouse if you are connected via Raspberry Pi Connect.

 Then reboot: